morskyjezek/si676-2024-activities/_posts/2024-09-16-lab-3-jekyll-dns.md

 ## DNS Questions

-1. Use the `dig` command to query `si.umich.edu`.
+1. Use the `dig` command to query `umich.edu`.
 What is the response and how would you explain it?
+3. Use the command for the above response, and pipe the output to a file named `umich-dns-record.txt`.
+Provide the text file.
-2. Use the `dig` command to query `si.umich.edu`.
+2. Use the `dig` command to query `umich.edu`.
 What is the command to return only the "answer" section of the response?
-3. Use the command for the above response, and pipe the output to a file named `mysite-dns-record.txt` (where UNIQNAME is your uniqname).
-Provide the command and the text file.

 ## Bonus